JonNelson333/rick_roll_ransomware/README.md

 To use the progrm, import the main.go, go.mod, go.sum and index.html to the system and then run the main.go file.

-There is a known issue with "thekey2.key" not being properly replaced after an decryption has taken place and a new encryption starts.
+There is a known issue with "thekey2.key" not being properly replaced after a decryption has taken place and a new encryption starts.
 To overcome this, it is recommended to delete "thekey2.key" AFTER you have decrypted files that were encrypted with that key.